11 Modern Logo Design Trends: The Future of Visual Branding

 - Use graphic symbols meaningfully vs appropriating cultural IP

-- Ensure all graphic elements tie directly to brand strategy and vision
+- Ensure all graphic elements tie directly to the brand strategy and vision

 Dynamic Brand Marks